-A chocolate lover’s dream, this chocolate flourless cake with chocolate ganache sauce may be all-time best healthy recipe with rich flavors.
+A chocolate lover’s dream, this chocolate flourless cake with chocolate ganache sauce may be the all-time best healthy recipe with rich flavors.

 When it comes to desserts, especially cakes, the struggle is real.
 Everybody wants to indulge in a sweet delicious dessert, but nobody wants to put extra calories here and there in their body.
 You are right.
 But thankfully, some options are available to feed your sweet hunger more lightly, and this chocolate flourless cake tops them all.
-If you are a chocolate lover, then this chocolate flourless cake recipe which I consider as one of the best healthy recipes is right for you.
-Rich in flavors, light in calories, and easy to prepare, you will feel tempted to do it at home every time you crave something sweet and you do not want to ditch on your perfect diet plan.
+If you are a chocolate lover, then this chocolate flourless cake recipe which I consider one of the best healthy recipes is right for you.
+Rich in flavors, light in calories, and easy to prepare, you will feel tempted to do it at home every time you crave something sweet and you do not want to ditch your perfect diet plan.

 Moreover, since a cake is always more delicious when crème takes part, I am sharing in this blog a bonus recipe for a lighter version of the ganache sauce.
 Top this flourless cake with chocolate ganache and just enjoy the moment.
 I bet you will do it again and again after your first bite experience!

-Chocolate & Margarine: Usually recipes of flourless cake call for the use of unsalted butter.
+Chocolate & Margarine: Usually recipes for flourless cake call for the use of unsalted butter.
 In this recipe, I am using margarine for a lighter version.
 As for the chocolate, make sure to use chocolate bars instead of chocolate chips.
 I tried both options, hence this recommendation.
 I like to use semi-sweet chocolate bars for an intense chocolate flavor.

 Brown sugar: Again, flourless cake recipes call for the use of granulated sugar.
 I like using brown sugar to reduce the guilt when it comes to calories.
 You can try substituting half the amount of sugar with honey if you want.